KG416/react-karl/README.md

 In this project `eslint` is used for linting & `prettier` is used for code formatting.

-[Airbnb Style Guide](https://github.com/airbnb/javascript) is used as starting point for this app
+[Airbnb Style Guide](https://github.com/airbnb/javascript) is used as starting point

 ## Code organisation